 We engage with other local health care providers, local community programs and leaders, local governmental and law enforcement agencies, and the public at large through events, one-on-one meetings, and forums.
-We also have dedicated community outreach partners in every treatment center whose responsibility it is to work with local leaders on opioid use disorder issues in their communities.Read Less
+We also have dedicated community partners in every treatment center whose responsibility it is to work with local leaders on substance use disorder issues in their communities.Read Less

 Drug addiction ignores every socio-economic variable and finds its way into all communities.
 It is far better to provide and encourage treatment than to ignore the problem.